About the American Heart Association

 Meet the team

-Bernie Dennis is chairman of the board of the American Heart Association for its 2013-14 fiscal year.
-As chairman, Dennis is responsible for the overall administration of business affairs, public relations and fundraising and will preside over meetings of the board of directors and administrative cabinet.
+Alvin Royse, J.D., CPA, is the 2015-17 chairman of the board of the American Heart Association.
+As chairman, Royse is responsible for the overall administration of business affairs, public relations and fundraising and will preside over meetings of the board of directors and Executive Committee.
+A volunteer since 1997, Dennis was the association’s secretary-treasurer in 2012-13, chairman of the association’s Western States Affiliate from 2008 to 2010, and is also a past chairman of its San Francisco Metro board.
+In 2010 he was named the Western States Affiliate’s Volunteer of the Year.

 Read More about Bernie Dennis